vignettes/BtraitData.Rmd

 ## 6 taxon.original original taxon name

-We use function mapBtrait to generate figures with station positions, passing the respective contours for each dataset.
+We use function map_key to generate figures with station positions, passing the respective contours for each dataset.
 The R-function merge is used to augment the data.frame types (that contains the area to which each station belongs), with the longitudes (x) and latitudes (y) in the stations data.frame.

-MWTLab <- merge(MWTL$stations,
+MWTLab <- merge(MWTL$stations, MWTL$types,

 MWTLab$area <- factor(MWTLab$area)